 Wakelyn de Hartshill was apparently given this land in Suffolk in the mid 15th century.
 The farmhouse dates back to about the 16th century.

 Ann and Martin Wolfe bought the farm in 1992 after Martin’s earlier scientific career had showed how mixing just three varieties of a cereal crop together could restrict disease and stabilise crop yield.
-We’ll add more information about his life scientific in due course.

 Their idea was further to experiment with forms of agriculture by using diversity and reversing the trend to crop monoculture though organic rotation agroforestry.

 Here’s a lovely interview with Ann and Martin on Radio 4’s On Your Farm programme from 1997 about their early plans at Wakelyns:

 And here is Ann & Martin’s description of everything that was happening in June 2009.

 The Guardian explained the Wakelyns agroforestry in 2018 here.